gonzomir/the-knots-box/README.md

+# The Knots Box

-This is an attempt to create a functional GPS lag for small sailboats.
+An attempt to build a functional GPS lag for small sailboats.
 The hardware is based on ESP32, it currently uses ESP32-DevKit-C (a copy from Aliexpress), a QUESCAN G10A-F30 GNSS module and 4 inch Waveshare eInc display.

 ## Hardware